grafana/agent/docs/sources/flow/reference/components/prometheus.receive_http.md

 ## Blocks

-The following blocks are supported inside the definition of `prometheus.source.api`:
+The following blocks are supported inside the definition of `prometheus.receive_http`:

  Hierarchy | Name     | Description                                        | Required
 -----------|----------|----------------------------------------------------|----------